Islamic glass: Late Islamic glass: 15th to mid-19th century AD

-Roles of Islamic glass
+Roles

-While the various functions of Islamic glass have been touched upon during the previous discussion (mosque lamps from the Middle Islamic Period, wine bottles from Safavid Persia, nargileh bases from Mughal India), glass filled a multitude of roles throughout the history of the Islamic world.
-A variety of vessel forms used to hold a wide range of materials make up the bulk of glass objects (bowls, goblets, dishes, perfume bottles, etc.), and have seen the most attention from Islamic glass scholars (Carboni 2001; Israeli 2003; Kröger 1995; Pinder-Wilson 1991; Scanlon and Pinder-Wilson 2001).
+Glass filled a multitude of roles throughout the history of the Islamic world.
+As with other old glass, most archaeological finds are in fragments, and are plain, undecorated, and utilitarian.
+Apart from a wide range of open shapes - cups, bowls and dishes, and closed bottle or vase shapes, particular designs include mosque lamps from the Middle Islamic Period, wine bottles from Safavid Persia, and nargileh bases from Mughal India.
+A variety of vessel forms used to hold a wide range of materials make up the bulk of glass objects (bowls, goblets, dishes, perfume bottles, etc.), and have seen the most attention from Islamic glass scholars.

 Some of the more distinct vessel functions from the Islamic period include inkwells (Israeli 2003, 345), qumqum or perfume sprinklers, and vessels associated with Islamic science and medicine such as alembics, test-tubes, and cuppers.
 Glass was also used for aesthetic purposes in the form of decorative figurines, and for jewellery as bracelets (Carboni 1994; Spaer 1992) and beads.
 The bracelets, in particular, may prove to be an important archaeological tool in the dating of Islamic sites.

 Glass also filled various utilitarian roles, with evidence of use as windows, and as coin weights.
+These are a distinctive form, very common in Egypt from the 8th century on, of small stamped disks used to check the weight of coins; the earliest known is dated 708–9.
 The variety of functions filled by glass and the sheer bulk of the material found through excavation further highlights its significance as a distinct and highly developed material industry throughout the Islamic world.

-Study of Islamic glass
+Academic study

 Islamic glass from this period has been given relatively little attention by scholars.
 One exception to this was the work carried out by Carl J. Lamm (1902–1987).
 Lamm catalogued and classified the glass finds from important Islamic sites; for example Susa in Iran (Lamm 1931), and at Samarra in Iraq (Lamm 1928).
 One of the most important discoveries in the field of Islamic glass was a shipwreck dated to around 1036 AD on the Turkey coast at Serçe Liman.
 The recovered cargo included vessel fragments and glass cullet exported from Syria.
 The significance of these finds lies in the information they can tell us about the production and distribution of Islamic glass.

 Despite this, the majority of studies have concentrated on stylistic and decorative classification (Carboni 2001; Kröger 1995; Lamm 1928; Lamm 1931; Scanlon and Pinder-Wilson 2001), and as such technological aspects of the industry, as well as undecorated vessels and objects, have often been overlooked within the field.
 This, in particular, is frustrating because the majority of glass finds during the Islamic period are undecorated and used for utilitarian purposes.